05

 Esha had always adored children, and when Aaryan was born, her joy knew no bounds.
 She would spend countless hours entertaining him, her laughter ringing like music in the air.

-Today, I noticed her climbing into a cab, a realization dawning on meβ€”she didn't know how to drive.
+Today, I noticed her climbing into a cab, and a realization dawned on me—she didn’t know how to drive.
 Usually, she would ask her driver, Mohan, to drive her if she needed something.

-Hiding my concerns deep within, I left for work, but upon my return, I found the house still locked.
-"Where could she have gone?"
+Hiding my concerns deep within, I left for work, but upon my return, I found her house still locked.
+“Where could she have gone?”
 I pondered, a knot of worry tightening in my chest.

 Just as I stepped through the gate, a cab pulled up, and Esha emerged, heading inside.
 “What could she have been doing all day?”
 I questioned myself, but I pushed those thoughts aside as I went home, freshened up, and settled into my study for a meeting.